princessble/Blessing-therapy-studio/README.md

 ## Manual Testing

-Before deploying this website,I made sure to perform the following manual tests:
+Before deploying this website, I made sure to perform the following manual tests:

 - **Navigation Links:**
   - [ ] About Us Link